AMSA’s 97th Annual Education Conference & Expo: Recap

 Driver recruiting efforts remain a hot topic within the industry.
 Accordingly, AMSA’s Driver Committee – responsible for the retention of existing van operators and the recruitment of new drivers – recently launched movingdrivers.org.
 Movingdrivers.org communicates the benefits of working as a driver within the industry.
 It was developed both for a younger generation trying to enter the industry but unsure of how to do so, as well as for an older generation preparing to retire and looking for resources as their careers come to a close.

 Updater’s very own Marketing Director, Jenna Weinerman, hosted an AMSA education session titled “What’s ‘Omotenashi?’
 And How Can It Transform Your Brand?”
 What is omotenashi, you ask?
-It’s the Japanese tradition of anticipating your customer's needs, wants and desires long before they are requested.
+It’s the Japanese tradition of anticipating your customer’s needs, wants and desires long before they are requested.
 During the session, Jenna covered how omotenashi is (surprisingly!) applicable to moving companies, and how incorporating omotenashi into day-to-day business operations results in better customer service and ultimately, happier customers.
-Click here for a full recap of the session and presentation slides.

 Marketing to Millennials